firesidefiction/firesidefiction.github.io/_posts/2017-02-21-the-revolution-brought-to-you-by-nike.md

 Corazon bit her lip.
 “Tell me again about People Power.”

-Her mother’s creased face collapsed into the origami configuration of long-cherished pride.
+Her grandmother’s creased face collapsed into the origami configuration of long-cherished pride.
 “Our finest hour,” she said.

 “What was it like?”